Legend of Destruction: Plot

 AD 66, Jerusalem.
 The Romans ruled Judaea with an iron fist and the sophistication worthy of the empire.
 They like the rich strata of society and corrupt them as a result.
-Even the high priests responsible for administering the Temple and its works are tainted with deep corruption.
+Even the high priests responsible for administering the Second Temple and its works are tainted with deep corruption.
 In contrast, the impoverishment and oppression of the Jewish masses incites many young people to join secret groups of religious zealots, becoming freedom fighters in the name of God.
 They not only despise the Roman conquerors, but also the wealthy Jews who cooperate with them in oppressing their own people.
 As tension builds underground, a small spark triggers a rebellion.

 Ben Batich is a young Jew living in Jerusalem who feels the tax burden in the city and the Roman rule makes life unbearable.
 His uncle Rabban Yohanan ben Zakkai preaches for moderation, but the nephew rebels and becomes the leader of the fanatical Sicarii.

 At the start of the revolt, Ben Batich collaborates with the warrior Shimon Bar Giora but their paths later diverge.
-After the fall of the Galilee to the Romans from the north, John of Gischala arrives in Jerusalem to offer help.
+After the fall of the Galilee to the Romans from the north, John of Gischala (Yigal Naor) arrives in Jerusalem to offer help.
 The rebels open the gates to him, but instead of uniting, the factions fight while the priests under Joshua ben Gamla slaughter and sacrifice sheep.

 At the same time, the Jewish queen Berenice of Cilicia travels to the Galilee to seduce the Roman commander Titus, in hopes of saving Jerusalem.

 As the Roman war machine approaches Judea to quell the revolt, Jerusalem is torn apart by bloody civil unrest: poor zealots slaughter the aristocracy non-stop and a zealous terrorist regime rules the city.
 Heavy street fights are waged by rival fanatical gangs, and one battle ends with the burning of food silos in Jerusalem.
 A terrible famine breaks out.
 Gangs roam the city robbing the hungry residents of their last loaves of bread.
 Life in Jerusalem is a total hell.

 Only after the Romans surround the city, the Jewish fanatics finally unite against their common enemy.
 Their seemingly impossible situation transcends them to a deep spiritual state in which they lose all fear of death.
 They attack the Romans with daring suicide attacks.
 For a moment the Jews appear to gain the upper hand, but the Romans soon recover, break down the city’s walls, slaughter thousands and destroy the Temple.